Maxwidlundstark/Learn-to-fish/README.md

 ![Header image](https://github.com/Maxwidlundstark/Learn-to-fish/blob/main/docs/header.PNG)

 - __About us__
-  - The About us gives detailed information about our business and what the course offers.
+  - The About us gives detailed information about our business and what the users will learn in the course.
   - This section gives the users a better understanding of who we are.
 The purpose is to showcase our brands identity.

 ![About us image](https://github.com/Maxwidlundstark/Learn-to-fish/blob/main/docs/About-us.PNG)

 __Sign up__
+  - The Sign up gives the users an opportunity to register and join us for our lessons.
+  - This section has a form that collect details from the users so that they can sign up for lessons.
+  The form collects the First name, Last name and email address.

 ![Sign up image](https://github.com/Maxwidlundstark/Learn-to-fish/blob/main/docs/Sign-up.PNG)

 __Contact footer__
+  -
 ![Contact Image](https://github.com/Maxwidlundstark/Learn-to-fish/blob/main/docs/Contact.PNG)

 ## Testing